engabdallah123/Setup-App-Clean-Architecture-And-CQRS/README.md

 - CQRS (Command Query Responsibility Segregation) implemented
 - Unified Request and Response messages
 - Easy to extend and maintain
 - Ready for .NET 9

 ---

-## Getting Started

-These instructions will help you get a copy of the project running on your local machine.

----

 ### Pull the Project